Public Health (PH)

 Course focuses on current public health issues, barriers to improving population health, and policy tensions between science, economics, education, politics, government, media, and public health.

 Epidemiology is the study of disease distribution and determinants in populations; we will define populations and estimate the distribution of health-related conditions and their determinants.
-Pre/co-requisites: Bachelor's degree and college-level mathematics course.
+Pre/co-requisites: College-level Mathematics course; Bachelor's degree.

 Biostatistics I (Applied Research Methods in Public Health) includes biostatistics, research designs, and qualitative approaches, and includes emphasis on evaluating research articles in public health.
-Pre/co-requisites: Bachelor's degree and college-level mathematics course.
+Pre/co-requisites: College-level Mathematics course; Bachelor's degree.